Planning Update – November 2019:

 – AIDA committee members monitor proposed residential and commercial development in our area and submit objections to the Surf Coast Shire planning officers in significant cases that do not conform with current guidelines.
 Where appropriate committee members attend site visit meetings with proposers and planning officers, and when necessary prepare submissions for and attend VCAT hearings.

 In the case of residential development, AIDA aims only to challenge those plans that, knowingly or not, “push the envelope” by setting precedents that, if accepted, will alter forever the landscape of the area.
-For example, development in the area of the Lighthouse has a specified profile in the Neighbourhood Character Overlay, but is constantly being challenged by buildings which are way, way outside the guidelines and requirements.
-Other and very frequent forms of “pushing the envelope” involve height and site coverage creep.
-The prospect of a glimpse of sea tempts many to add a metre or three to the proposed roof height and the desire for larger and larger houses on relatively small blocks can only be achieved by the sacrifice of open space and vegetation.
-Many house plans are submitted with site coverages well above the regulation percentage, not infrequently camouflaged by incorrect calculations.
+For example, development in the area of the Lighthouse has a specified profile in the Neighbourhood Character Overlay.
+Other and very frequent forms of “pushing the envelope” involve height, side boundary and site coverage creep.

 In all cases AIDA’s objections are made in an effort to ensure that future development does not undermine the very attributes that are uniquely “Aireys” and which are the very attraction which brings people to live here in the first place.
 We should all be able to share this uniqueness and enhance, not detract from, our particularly beautiful landscape character.